 Introduction

 This CR proposes changes in the attributes of specialized resource [firmware].
-In TS-0004 following attribute updateStatus have the update Optionality “O” which implies that it can be updated either by AE or CSE.
+In TS-0004, following attribute updateStatus have the update Optionality “O” which implies that it can be updated either by AE or CSE.

 Table D.2.1-2: Resource specific attributes of [firmware]